V-ID Price Hits $0.99 (VIDT)

-V-ID (VIDT) traded flat against the dollar during the 24-hour period ending at 13:00 PM E.T. on March 18th.
-V-ID has a market capitalization of $45.71 million and approximately $8.26 million worth of V-ID was traded on exchanges in the last day.
-In the last week, V-ID has traded flat against the dollar.
-One V-ID coin can currently be purchased for $0.99 or 0.00008325 BTC on major exchanges.
+V-ID (VIDT) traded flat against the dollar during the one day period ending at 23:00 PM E.T. on March 21st.
+V-ID has a total market cap of $45.71 million and approximately $8.26 million worth of V-ID was traded on exchanges in the last 24 hours.
+One V-ID coin can currently be purchased for about $0.99 or 0.00008325 BTC on major cryptocurrency exchanges.
+During the last week, V-ID has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.